Thai Union Frozen to buy U.S. tuna firm Bumble Bee for $1.5 billion

-The purchase will give Thai Union control of some of North America’s best-known seafood lines, including two of the three biggest canned tuna brands in the United States, in its quest to reach revenue of $8 billion by 2020.
+The purchase will give Thai Union control of some of North America’s most well-known seafood lines - including two of the three biggest canned tuna brands in the United States - in its quest to reach revenue of $8 billion by 2020.

 “The deal is the largest acquisition in the history of our company and one of the most exciting external growth propositions,” Thai Union President and Chief Executive Thiraphong Chansiri told reporters on Friday.

-The deal marks the latest instance of consolidation in the global seafood industry, which analysts say has been in flux over the past few years as companies change the way they manage supplies and costs to better cater to shifting consumer demand.
+The deal marks the latest instance of consolidation in a global seafood industry that analysts say has been in flux over the past few years, as companies change the way they manage supplies and costs to better cater to shifting consumer demand.

-The transaction is likely to be completed in the second half of next year, subject to approval by U.S. antitrust authorities, said Thai Union, whose clients include Wal-Mart Stores Inc (WMT.N) and Costco Wholesale Corp (COST.O).
+The transaction is likely to be completed in the second half of next year, subject to approval from U.S. antimonopoly authorities, said Thai Union, whose clients include Wal-Mart Stores Inc (WMT.N) and Costco Wholesale Corp (COST.O).

-Thai Union has operated in the United States for over 17 years, and Thiraphong said he expects a “positive response” from the authorities.
+Thiraphong, whose company has operated in the U.S. for over 17 years, said he expected a “positive response” from the authorities.

+But Thai Union may have to sell U.S. assets to win antitrust approval, said a person familiar with the transaction, who asked not to be identified because of sensitivity of the deal.

-Thai Union’s Chicken of the Sea is the third-biggest tuna brand in the United States behind Bumble Bee.
+Thai Union’s Chicken of the Sea is the third-biggest tuna brand in the U.S. behind Bumble Bee.
 The top brand, Starkist, is owned by South Korea’s Dongwon Industries Co Ltd (006040.KS).

-With so few canned tuna producers, major asset sales will be needed to persuade U.S. antitrust authorities to allow the deal to proceed as tuna consumption is declining, antitrust experts said.

-“This potential merger will raise concerns with U.S. regulators and may lead to an agreement to a divestiture of U.S. assets if they can find a willing buyer.
-I don’t think this merger would breeze through,” said Jeffrey Jacobovitz, an antitrust expert at Arnall Golden Gregory LLP.

 Bumble Bee is the largest canned tuna and sardine producer in North America, with brands including Brunswick and Sweet Sue.
 It is owned by pan-Atlantic private equity firm Lion Capital, which bought the seafood maker from another private equity firm for $980 million in 2010.